Ask Slashdot: Where Do Old Programmers Go? - Slashdot

 Yeah, this is part of what helped decide me to take a break in my late 40's.
 Back in the 90's, it really felt like we were doing something.
 Now it feels like often we're just moving the furniture around for the sake of moving the furniture around.
 Or worse, we're taking a product which is quite functional as-is and trying to "increase engagement" for reasons outside of the user's needs.

-Still coding, but also mentoring (Score:3)
+Still coding, but also mentoring (Score:4, Interesting)

 I'm 54 and split my time between coding, managing a team of developers, and providing mentorship to younger devs regarding technical and non-technical (soft skills) situations.
 Lots of mentorship -- just because someone can code doesn't mean they know how to navigate a company and work relationships.